oatlog/oatlog/doc/planning_report/main.typ

 // commute under composition.
 // commutative semigroup endomorphisms

-In a traditional compiler there are multiple independent destructive optimization passes applied sequentially @equalitysaturation.
+In a traditional compiler, multiple independent destructive optimization passes are applied sequentially @equalitysaturation.
-Traditional compilers have the phase ordering problem where passes are not commutative, passes may unlock or inhibit other passes.
+Traditional compilers have the phase ordering problem due to passes being noncommutative when they unlock or inhibit other passes.
-Equality saturation is an approach where a set of of equivalent programs are created where passes add equality information and then the optimal program is selected @equalitysaturation.
+Equality saturation is an approach where a set of equivalent programs are created where passes add equality information and then the optimal program is selected @equalitysaturation.
 This can be implemented using E-graphs @equalitysaturation.

 // @optimaljoin